You are currently viewing The Cartledge Knitting Mill: Training Ground for Joseph S. Cartledge, Founder of Guelph Elastic Hosiery

 The Cartledge Knitting Mill: Training Ground for Joseph S. Cartledge, Founder of Guelph Elastic Hosiery

-John (Joseph) Cartledge
+John Cartledge

-John Cartledge had left the United States to settle in Ancaster in around 1871.
-His son, Joseph, age 12, began working with his father in the Ancaster Mills.
-John also set up the Arkell Mill in partnership with John Davenport in around 1883.
-However, John took his skills elsewhere in 1884.
+John Cartledge left the United States to settle in Ancaster, Ontario in around 1870.
+His son, John (most frequently referred to as Joseph) Samuel, age 12, began working with his father in the Ancaster Mills.
+Two siblings, Sarah and Edith were probably in Ancaster.

 The Quebec Street Knitting Mill